percona/everest-doc/docs/install/installEverest.md

         everestctl install --namespaces dev,prod --operator.mongodb=true --operator.postgresql=true --operator.xtradb-cluster=true --skip-wizard
         ```

-3. Retrieve the password for the `admin` user by running the following command:
+3. When you install Percona Everest, an `admin` user is automatically created.
+To retrieve the password for the `admin` user, run the following command:

     ```sh
     everestctl accounts initial-admin-password
     ```

-    We strongly recommend that you update the admin password after installation.
+    We strongly recommend that you update the `admin` password after installation.

 4. Update the password for the `admin` user: